‘The Bachelor’ 2017 Winner, Nick Viall Reportedly Won’t Have Happy Ending

 That may not be the only reason for Nick Viall’s rumored breakup with The Bachelor 2017 winner.
 According to Steve, Viall and Grimaldi cannot seem to agree on where they want to stay to build a future.

 Nick is said to be serious about making it big with his career and for a relationship to work, one of them has to make a compromise.
 This means Vanessa should decide to leave Canada and move to Los Angeles to be with Nick or Nick has to be in Canada to be with her.
-But from the looks of it, no one is willing to move anywhere.
+But from the looks of it, neither is willing to move anywhere.
 Steve explained how he is 100 percent convinced Nick is not looking to settle down with anyone, not even with The Bachelor 2017 winner, at the moment.

 Nick Viall’s relationship with The Bachelor 2017 winner continues to be surrounded by rumors.
-Recently, it was reported that Nick’s decision on who among the Top 4 contestants he would pick was not even his to make.
+Recently, it was reported that Nick’s decision on who among the top four contestants he would pick was not even his to make.
 An insider revealed that Nick could not even pick the woman he wants to be with after the show that he had asked help from the producers to do the picking for him, Hollywood Gossip reported.

 Nick is said to have his heart set for two contestants but he does not know how to handle the situation and choose The Bachelor 2017 winner.
 He is also said to be worried that he might, once again, be criticized for making another wrong choice.